 - Allows you to appeal to a broader audience by giving your product more versatility and personality

-- Helps reduce costs by focusing on reaching fewer people overall but making sure each one of them is engaged with your brand
+- Helps reduce costs by focusing on reaching fewer people from your target market overall but making sure each one of them is engaged with your brand

-What are the challenges of using segmentation bases in marketing?
+What are the challenges of using segmentation in marketing?

 One size does not always fit all, and that also applies when it comes to marketing.
-Segmentation bases in marketing only work if you find your audience(s) and niche.
+Bases of market segmentation only work if you find your audience(s) and niche.

 - Every segment has unique needs and wants, so even when you find a perfect base, it may trigger adjustments in your messaging, copy, and adverts to ensure you're speaking your customers’ language.